 Partial abdominoplasty, or “mini tummy tuck,” is similar to the regular tummy tuck procedure except it involves a shorter incision and the skin is only lifted to the navel, which does not have to be moved.
 This procedure is ideal for patients who need just a little improvement in order to reach their desired results.
 You can discuss the differences between these procedures, as well as weigh their benefits and risks, with your doctor in order to decide which procedure is best for you.

 To learn more about our plastic surgery/body procedures, please call 641.494.5200 today or use our online form to schedule an appointment.
-Our abdominoplasty patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and nearby communities.
+Our abdominoplasty patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and nearby communities.

 ENT & Allergy Patient